ssvlabs/SIPs/sips/cluster_consensus.md

 - If multiple partial signatures contained in a merged message refer to the same root (i.e. validators in the same Ethereum committee), the signatures can be verified using batch verification.

+## Message Validation

+This duties transformation requires similar changes in message validation, namely:
+- Different consensus executions are tagged by the `MessageID`.
+This change would be propagated with no further issues.
+However, the `MessageID` is used to get the validator's public key and the duty's role which are used as an ID to store the consensus state.
+This must be changed to use the operators' committee and the duty's role, or even simply the `MessageID`.
+- Message validation limits the number of attestation duties per validator by using the validator's public key contained in the `MessageID`.
+This is no longer possible.
+A new limitation can be accomplished by checking the number of validators a cluster of operators is assigned to.
+If this number is less than 32 (the number of slots in an epoch), then we can limit the number of attestation duties of such cluster per epoch.
+The only exception would be if such a cluster is assigned to a sync committee duty (considering that we will indeed merge attestations and sync committee duties altogether in the same consensus execution).

 ## Open questions

 - What should be the maximum number of signatures a post-consensus message can contain?
 The trade-off here refers to reducing the number of exchanged messages versus reducing the impact of a DoS buffer attack attempt.